William Faulkner: Nobel Prize and later years

 In 1951, Faulkner received the Chevalier de la Légion d'honneur medal from the government of France.

 Faulkner served as the first Writer-in-Residence at the University of Virginia at Charlottesville from February to June 1957 and again in 1958.

 In 1961, Faulkner began writing his nineteenth and final novel, The Reivers.
 The novel is a nostalgic reminiscence, in which an elderly grandfather relates a humorous episode in which he and two boys stole a car to drive to a Memphis bordello.
 In summer 1961, he finished the first draft.
 During this time, he injured himself in a series of falls.

 On June 17, 1962, Faulkner suffered a serious injury in a fall from his horse, which led to thrombosis.
 He suffered a fatal heart attack on July 6, 1962, at the age of 64, at Wright's Sanatorium in Byhalia, Mississippi.
 Faulkner is buried with his family in St. Peter's Cemetery in Oxford.
+Faulkner's funeral and graveside service were documented by photographer Martin J. Dain.